 Participants may borrow from their fund accounts a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50% of their vested account balance.
 Loan terms range from 1-5 years or up to 15 years for the purchase of a primary residence.
 The loans are secured by the balance in the participant's account, and bear interest at a rate as determined by the Plan Administrator which approximates the prime interest rate in effect on the first business day of the calendar quarter in which the loan originates plus 1%.
-The current range of interest rates for outstanding notes receivable from participants is 4.25% - 8.5%.
+The current range of interest rates for outstanding notes receivable from participants is 4.25% - 9.5%.
 Principal and interest are paid ratably through payroll deductions and are credited to the participant's account.
-On March 27, 2020, the U.S. Federal Government enacted the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act").
-The CARES Act provided temporary relief for eligible plan participants.
-The Plan chose to allow loan repayments to be suspended for up to one year as included in the CARES Act.
-This deferment option was only available through December 31, 2020.